 Due to the above, in general Forex Scam Alerts does not support copy trading.
 If you don’t know what you are doing enough to make your own money, you should stay away from trading altogether.
 Copy trading is unlikely to achieve the performance that you think it will.

 The spreads offered by eToro are not competitive compared to other large, reputable forex brokers.
-A sample of typical spreads from 2016 are as follows:
+A sample of typical spreads are as follows:

 Competitive all-inclusive spreads for EUR/USD would be 1.5 pips or less.
 Competitive transactions costs for spreads + commissions would be equivalent to 1.0 pips or less.
 The uncompetitive nature of eToro spreads may not have a big impact on traders who hold trades open for days at a time.
 However, the wide eToro spreads will have a substantial negative impact on traders who keep trades open for short periods of time, or who have a high volume of trades.